Area: Near-Infrared Spectroscopy

 Salary: Minimum $40,000.00/ year

-The Department of Radiology in the Cumming School of Medicine at the University of Calgary is accepting applications for a Postdoctoral Fellow in Near-Infrared Spectroscopy.
+The Department of Radiology in the Faculty of Medicine at the University of Calgary is accepting applications for a Postdoctoral Fellow in applying functional brain imaging in studies of neurological disorders

-We are seeking a near-infrared spectroscopy (NIRS) specialist for a post-doctoral position aimed at studying neurological disorders with a focus on concussion and brain injury to join Dr. Jeff F. Dunn and his rapidly growing research group.
+We are seeking a highly motivated scientist for a post-doctoral position aimed at studying neurological disorders, with a focus on concussion and brain injury, using functional brain imaging.
 Our team has shown that functional near-infrared spectroscopy (fNIRS), a method capable of assessing brain oxygenation and activity, may be useful for detecting mild traumatic brain injury or concussion.
+The successful candidate will join our rapidly growing research group of neuroscientists, engineers and physicists, led by Dr. Jeff F. Dunn.

 The lab is a world leader in the use of high field MRI and near-infrared spectroscopy to study neurological disease models and translate methods to clinical use.
 It contains a wide range of NIRS equipment, including the NIRX, TechEn CW7, two Hamamatsu NIRO systems, two ISS oxyplex systems and a custom-built broadband system dedicated to studies of preclinical models.
 The lab also includes a high field 9.4T MRI for animal research.
 There are strong linkages with clinical and MRI programs including those at the Alberta Children’s Hospital and the Seaman Family MR Centre.
 We have exceptional clinical collaborators from WinSport Medicine Clinic, the University of Calgary Sports Medicine Centre, the Alberta Children’s Hospital and the Foothills Medical Centre.